majorsopa/ExtentionChanger/README.md

 5. Press the convert button

 # Important Notice
-If you file does not have an etension e.g. "example.", "example" it will rename the file and not add an extension.
+If you file does not have an extension e.g. "example.", "example" it will rename the file and not add an extension.